MvMukesh/TheBhagwatGeetaOfDataScienceResources/README.md

-# TheBhagwatGeetaOfDataScienceResources
-All important resources related to Machine Learning and Data Science
+# One stop for all free and important links related with Data Science and Machine Learning